qilingframework/qiling/docs/SETUP.md

 #### Important note on Windows DLLs and registry

 Due to distribution restriction, Qiling Framework will not bundle Microsoft Windows DLL files and registry.
-Please copy respective DLLs and registry from Microsoft Windows System.
-For Windows 10 usually found in C:\Windows\system32 (64bit dll) and C:\Windows\SysWOW64 (32bits dll) and place them in $rootfs/dlls
+Please copy respective DLLs and registry from a Microsoft Windows System.
+For Windows 10, files found in C:\Windows\system32 (64bit dll) and C:\Windows\SysWOW64 (32bits dll) need to be place in $rootfs/dlls

-We also included a dlls "collector" script, copy into Windows and it will start to collect dlls and registrty
+We also included a dlls "collector" script, copy into Windows and it will start to collect dlls and registry
 ```
 qiling/examples/scripts/dllscollector.bat
 ```

-Any other dlls and registry references, as below:
+For other dlls and registry references, please refer below:

 For 32bit Windows dlls, please refer to [DLLX86.txt](https://github.com/qilingframework/qiling/blob/master/docs/DLLX86.txt) for Windows 32bit DLLs hashes and file version